JannikHv/gydl/README.md

 Currently gydl just works, if there are flaws, please submit an issue.

+The code needs much improvement as I've been only concentrating on functionality, it's soon to be done though.

 # Usage

 The GUI will show an entry to put the URL in and two boxes which will let you choose the quality and format the video/audio should be downloaded in.
 As of now, gydl will download everything in your home folder.
 That will be changed later though.